alias454/ansible-splunk-playbook/roles/splunk-ca/README.md

   - splunk-base
     - splunk-ca : Check if ca.key and ca.pem certificate exists
     - splunk-ca : Ensure existing certificate is still valid 2 weeks from now
-    - splunk-ca : Generate an OpenSSL CA private key.
+    - splunk-ca : Generate an OpenSSL CA private key
-    - splunk-ca : Generate a Self Signed OpenSSL CA certificate.
+    - splunk-ca : Generate a Self Signed OpenSSL CA certificate
-    - splunk-ca : Generate an OpenSSL private key for client nodes.
+    - splunk-ca : Generate an OpenSSL private key for client nodes
-    - splunk-ca : Generate an OpenSSL CSR for client nodes.
+    - splunk-ca : Generate an OpenSSL CSR for client nodes
-    - splunk-ca : Generate a Signed OpenSSL certificate for client nodes.
+    - splunk-ca : Generate a Signed OpenSSL certificate for client nodes
     - splunk-ca : Copy keys and certs from CA to ansible machine for distribution
     - splunk-ca : Distribute keys and certs to hosts